MaterializeInc/materialize/doc/user/content/cli/_index.md

 ### Logging

+#### Log file

+The `--log-file` option specifies the path to a file in which Materialize will write its [log messages](/ops/monitoring#logging).
+The value `stderr` is treated specially and specifies the standard error stream.

+If the option is unspecified, Materialize writes log messages to the `materialized.log` file in the [data directory](#data-directory) and additionally forwards any log messages at the `WARN` or `ERROR` levels to the standard error stream.
+Forwarding does not occur if you explicitly specify a log file.

+#### Log filter

-{{< version-added 0.7.2 />}}
+{{< version-added v0.7.2 />}}

-The `--log-filter` option specifies which log messages Materialize will emit.
+The `--log-filter` option specifies which [log messages](/ops/monitoring#logging) Materialize will emit.
 Its value is a comma-separated list of filter directives.
 Each filter directive has the following format:

 ```
 [module::path=]level